- Beth Vellante, Executive Director

 Beth Vellante joins our team with over 31 years of experience as an Executive Director, working in both assisted living and memory care.
 As Executive Director of Bridges® by EPOCH at Andover, Beth will direct operations of the community and lead staff in the daily care of residents living with memory impairment.

 Beth’s number one goal is to ensure that each resident enjoys the best possible quality of life based upon his or her own unique background, personality and interests.
-She is looking forward to meeting the family members of our future residents, and will be leading our complimentary caregiver support group.
+She takes pride in leading our team members in the provision of our Bridges® philosophy, expert care and life-enriching programs - and ensuring meaningful, engaging lifestyles for every resident.

 Beth earned her undergraduate degree from Boston University and her Master's degree from Northeastern University.
 She has lived in North Andover for 24 years and is the proud mother of two sons and a daughter.

-- Alicia Seaver, Bridges® by EPOCH Director of Memory Care
+- Alicia Seaver, Vice President of Memory Care Operations

 With more than 20 years of experience in the senior living industry, Alicia is certified by the National Institute on Aging as a Memory Impairment Specialist and is state certified in Massachusetts and Florida as an Alzheimer’s and Related Dementia Trainer.
 Her extensive skill set, combined with her depth of knowledge of memory care and forms of dementias, allows Alicia to effectively provide invaluable information not only to Bridges® by EPOCH families, but also to the greater community.